srollins/software-dev-materials/notes/advanced/inheritance.md

 Consider a program to model a beverage vending machine.
 We might want to have a class that stores information about any beverage that could be dispensed by our machine, for example the size of the beverage.

 We might also want to have a class to provide more specific information about each individual type of beverage.
-Coffee, for example, may have a property to indicate whether it is decaffinated.
+Coffee, for example, may have a property to indicate whether it is decaffeinated.
 Water may have a property to indicate whether it is sparkling or still.

 Inheritance enables the programmer to take advantage of the hierarchical relationships inherent in software design.
 The programmer can define a **base** class (aka **superclass** or **parent** class) that defines some generic behavior.
 Unlike an interface, the base class can actually provide method implementations. **Derived** classes (aka **subclasses** or **child** classes) extend the base class; they inherit all of the functionality in the base class and may optionally define additional functionality specific to the child class.
 We say that a derived class has an "is-a" relationship with the base class.